How to Use Annatto

 Annatto seeds in a wooden bowl with a wooden spoon holding some of them

-With its brilliant gold-red hue and soft, grounded warmth, annatto bridges beauty and utility.
-Found in everything from rice dishes to cheeses and marinades, this Amazonian seed should be used freely.
-It’s more than just a natural dye!
+With its brilliant gold-red hue and grounded warmth, annatto bridges beauty and utility.
+Whether steeped in oil, simmered in broths, or mixed into spice blends, the lipstick spice is found in everything from rice dishes and slow-roasted meats to cheeses and marinades.
+This Amazonian seed should be used freely.
+It’s more than just a dye!

 SPICE & HERB PAIRINGS